heaviss/unused-vue-components/README.md

-# Find usused vue components
+# Finds imported but unused vue components

+Made of shit, sticks and regexes.

-Temporary crutch till eslint can do it.
+It will live until eslint can do it for us.

 ## Install
 ```